VoidemLIVE/SocialsPlugin/README.md

 Support
 --------
-Project discontinued, support may not be provided https://discord.gg/TDUqVd2UNd
+Project discontinued, support will not be provided https://discord.gg/TDUqVd2UNd

+Project archived: 18/09/2023